PHP String

 $email = 'user@domain.com'; $domain = strstr($email, '@'); echo $domain; // this will print '@domain.com'So strstr will return part of the string, starting from the given substring.
 If given substring does not exist, it will return FALSE.
 This string function is case-sensitive.
 For case-insensitive searches stristr is used , see below:

-$domain = stristr('USER@EXAMPLE.com', 'e'); echo $domain; // This will print ER@EXAMPLE.comFunction strrchr(string str, char chr) is used to find the last occurrence of a character.
 This function returns the portion of string which starts at the last occurrence of given character and goes up to the end. see example below:

 Return part of a string: Substring